John Garrett (comics)

-John Garrett is a fictional character appearing in American comic books published by Marvel Comics.
+John Garrett is a character appearing in American comic books published by Marvel Comics.

 The character appears in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Bill Paxton in season one and James Paxton in season seven.

 Publication history

 John Garrett first appeared in Elektra: Assassin #2 (September 1986), and was created by Frank Miller and Bill Sienkiewicz.

 Fictional character biography

-John Garrett worked for the CIA and went through special covert training.
-In 1961, Leonardo da Vinci invited Garrett to the Pieta base in Rome to be a member of the Great Wheel.
-Leonardo sent Garrett, Vasili Dassiev, Shoji Soma and Daniel Whitehall to Giza to acquire a power source from a Brood vessel.
-Garrett approved the idea of using the power source to run the rejuvenations chambers found by another team.
-He was present when the chambers were stolen by Russian soldiers led by Victor Uvarov and Dassiev, who nearly kill him.
+John Garrett previously worked for the CIA and went through special covert training.
+In 1961, Leonardo da Vinci invited Garrett to be a member of the Great Wheel.
+Leonardo sent Garrett, Vasili Dassiev, Shoji Soma, and Daniel Whitehall to Giza to acquire a power source from a Brood vessel after destroying the Brood inside.

-Garrett has gotten in trouble with the law and ended up in different prisons.
-After his times in each prison, Garrett was recruited to work for S.H.I.E.L.D., with his criminal records mysteriously vanishing.

-Garrett is later converted into a cyborg with a cybernetic right hand.
-He once collaborated with Elektra to fight the Hand.
-Due to Garrett going haywire, Elektra places him in stasis, where he thinks that he is the President of the United States.
-He is later freed by agents of Snakeroot and reinstated into S.H.I.E.L.D.
+After being sent to prison several times, Garrett is recruited to work for S.H.I.E.L.D. while his criminal records mysteriously vanish.
+He serves in Libya with agent Chastity McBryde.
+McBryde discovers that there are no records of Garrett, but is swiftly transferred to deal with a case in Venezuela, resulting in her complaint not reaching Nick Fury.

+At some point in time, Garrett is equipped with a cybernetic right hand.
+Three years after the Libya mission, Garrett is sent to San Concepcion to investigate the assassination of its president, Carlos Huevos.
+Garrett confronts Elektra, who causes an explosion that greviously wounds him.
+Garrett is recovered by ExTechOp and converted into a cyborg, leaving 80% of his body mechanical.

+Garrett later returns to S.H.I.E.L.D. under the supervision of Nick Fury and Siege.
+During the Dark Reign storyline, Garrett is shown to have retired.
+However, he is called back into action by Nick Fury to investigate Seth Water, a former agent of S.H.I.E.L.D. who is suspected of being a double agent.
+Waters is later discovered to have been a double agent for Leviathan.